 Over the years the church has met in several locations but in 2021, we began our partnership with the Baxter YMCA.
-Our church family has grown from 35 people to more than 1000, from the local gathered body to people who view online.
+Over the past 29 years our church family has welcomed countless thousands in the central Indiana area and has grown from 35 people to more than 1000 committed members, from the local gathered body to people who view online.

 Vineyard Community Church is part of Vineyard USA